wacncontent/CustomizeTool/output/articles/sql-database/sql-database-upgrade-server-powershell.md

 **Alerts:** Set up 'Alerts' in the Azure Management Portal to notify you when the DTU consumption for an upgraded database approaches certain high level.
 Database alerts can be setup in the Azure Management Portal for various performance metrics like DTU, CPU, IO, and Log.
 Browse to your database and select **Alert rules** in the **Settings** blade.

-For example, you can set up an email alert on “DTU Percentage” if the average DTU percentage value exceeds 75% over the last 5 minutes.
+For example, you can set up an email alert on "DTU Percentage" if the average DTU percentage value exceeds 75% over the last 5 minutes.
 Refer to [Receive alert notifications](/documentation/articles/insights-receive-alert-notifications) to learn more about how to configure alert notifications.